-The Fellowship of The Tulgey Wood is a demonstration program of our parent organization, the Katie Johnson Fellowship.
-This 501(c)(3) nonprofit was created to honor the short but compelling life of Katie Johnson, a charismatic and spirited red-head with quadriplegic cerebral palsy.
+The Tulgey Wood was started as a program of the Katie Johnson Fellowship (KJF).
+KJF was created to honor the short but compelling life of Katie Johnson, a charismatic and spirited red-head with quadriplegic cerebral palsy.
 Katie passed away at the age of twelve after spending half her young life in a Maryland institution.

 She spent two joyful summers there, learning to use a computer and making many new friends.